 How Denim Is Made

-In this fourth episode in the series about how denim is made, you’ll learn how denim is woven and why denimheads prefer shuttle-loomed denim.
+In this second episode in the series about how denim is made, you’ll learn how yarn is made in the spinning process of denim production.
+I also discuss the pros and cons of ring spinning vs. open-end spinning and why denimheads prefer ring-spun denim.

 How Jeans Are Made

 We love jeans for their naturally lived-in look.
 To recreate it, jeans makers use what’s called garment finishing, or pre-washing.
 In this sponsored blog post, influencers Adriano Goldschmied, Stefano Aldighieri and Giovanni Petrin tell the story of jeans pre-washing.

 This quick guide outlines the process of making jeans with key points about design, cutting and sewing, and pre-washing, plus links to in-depth resources.

 If you’re selling jeans for a living, you can use this knowledge in your sales pitch to point out the physical features that make one pair different from another.